Metal Gear Solid 3: Snake Eater: Music

+Release

 Snake Eater was first released in North America; the Japanese release was held back for almost a month after that.
 The Japanese version featured several additional downloadable camouflage patterns that were not available for the North American version, some which were only downloadable through data from Metal Gear Solid 3-related soundtrack CDs.
 A limited "premium package" edition of Snake Eater was released alongside the standard version in Japan.
 The premium package comes with a DVD featuring all the promotional trailers shown before the game's release (including a proof of concept video shown internally within Konami), two booklets and a painted 1/144-scale model of the Shagohod.
 A special limited edition CD was given away to those who pre-ordered the Japanese version of Snake Eater, which included several tracks from the game's soundtrack, as well as computer screensavers and additional camouflage for the main game.
 The pre-order package allowed cell phone users to access a special site featuring image and music downloads.

 For the European release, Konami added several new features, including the "European Extreme" difficulty setting, a "demo theater" which allows players to view all cutscenes at any point after viewing them once during the main game, and a Duel Mode, where players can replay boss battles from the main game, in addition to extra facepaints based on European flags and two new "Snake vs. Monkey" levels.
 Most of the downloadable camo patterns that were available for the Japanese version were also released for the European version, with only a few exceptions.